 as defined in applicable securities laws.
 Forward-looking statements include statements that are predictive in nature, depend upon or refer to future events or conditions, and include statements regarding Brookfield's operations, business, financial condition, expected financial results, performance, prospects, opportunities, priorities, targets, goals, ongoing objectives, strategies, and outlook.
-In some cases, forward-looking statements can be identified by terms such as "expects," "anticipates," "plans," "believes," "estimates," "seeks," "intends," "targets," "forecasts" or negative versions thereof, or future or conditional verbs such as "may," "will," "should," "would" and "could."
-Although Brookfield believes that the anticipated future results, performance, or achievements expressed or implied by the forward-looking statements are based upon reasonable assumptions and expectations in light of information available at the time such statement is or was made, reliance should not be placed on forward-looking statements because they involve known and unknown risks, uncertainties, and other factors, including Brookfield's ability to identify, measure, monitor and control risks across Brookfield's entire business operations, including its portfolio companies, which may cause the actual results, performance, or achievements to differ materially.
+In some cases, forward-looking statements can be identified by terms such as "expects," "anticipates," "plans," "believes," "estimates," "seeks," "intends," "targets," "projects," "forecasts" or negative versions thereof, or future or conditional verbs such as "may," "will," "should," "would" and "could."
+Although Brookfield believes that the anticipated future results, performance, or achievements expressed or implied by the forward-looking statements are based upon reasonable assumptions and expectations in light of information available at the time such statement is or was made, reliance should not be placed on forward-looking Brookfield's ability to identify, measure, monitor and control risks across Brookfield's entire business operations, including its portfolio companies, which may cause the actual results, performance, or achievements to differ materially.

 Brookfield undertakes no obligation to update or revise statements or information in this publication, whether as a result of new information, future developments, or otherwise.
 None of Brookfield, its officers, employees, agents, or affiliates makes any express or implied representation, warranty or undertaking with respect to the accuracy, reasonableness, or completeness of any of the information contained herein, including without limitation, information obtained from portfolio companies or other third parties.
 Some of the information contained herein has been prepared and compiled by the applicable portfolio company and has not necessarily been independently verified by Brookfield.
 Brookfield does not accept any responsibility for the content of such information and does not guarantee the accuracy, adequacy or completeness of such information.
 Impacts of initiatives are estimates that have not been verified by a third party and are not based on any established standards or protocols.
 They may also reflect the influence of external factors, such as macroeconomic or industry trends, that are unrelated to the initiative presented.
-The information contained herein is not intended to address the circumstances of any particular individual or entity and is being provided specified by a prediction or projection of Brookfield's future performance.
-Except where otherwise indicated herein, the information provided herein is based on matters as they exist as of the date of preparation and not as of any future date and will not be updated or otherwise revised to reflect information that subsequently becomes available or circumstances existing or changes occurring after the date hereof.
+The information contained herein is not intended to address the circumstances of any particular individual or entity and is being provided solely for information provided herein is based on matters as they exist as of the date of preparation and not as of any future date and will not be updated or otherwise revised to reflect information that subsequently becomes available or circumstances existing or changes occurring after the date hereof.
 All data as of December 31, 2021, unless otherwise noted.